 Signs Your Cat Might Be In Pain

 What are some of the subtle things to look out for if you are wondering if kitty is hurting?
 First and foremost, look for changes in behavior.
-If she has always enjoyed X and now prefers Y — that may be a subtle sign of pain.
+If they have always enjoyed X and now prefers Y, then that may be a subtle sign of pain.
 Some cats with pain will be reluctant or unable to jump up to favorite spots, or suddenly change litter box habits, sleeping spots or even their food preferences.
 Here are seven specific changes that might indicate your cat is in pain:

-If kitty suddenly prefers to be left alone, starts to avoid other cats/pets in the household, or seems grumpy or cranky — something is probably wrong.
+If kitty suddenly prefers to be left alone, starts to avoid other cats/pets in the household, or seems grumpy or cranky, then something is probably wrong.

-2. He has a strange new grooming routine.
+2. They have a strange new grooming routine.

-Cats are usually very fastidious groomers – and if they are suddenly not keeping themselves clean, this can be a sign of pain.
+Cats are usually very fastidious groomers.
+If they are suddenly not keeping themselves clean, this can be a sign of pain.
 Similarly, if they are overly focusing on one spot (known as overgrooming), this may also indicate an area of pain.

-3. He’s moving more or moving less than normal.
+3. They’re moving more or moving less than normal.

-4. He’s sleeping more and/or in odd positions.
+4. They’re sleeping more and/or in odd positions.

-5. His appetite has decreased or is non-existent.
+5. Their appetite has decreased or is non-existent.